citation-style-language/documentation/specification.rst

     An entry in an encyclopedia or similar reference work

 figure
+    A illustration or presentation of data, typically as part of a journal article or other larger work;
-    A figure illustrating or presenting research data; may be in any format (e.g. image, motion picture, audio recording);
+    May be in any format (e.g. image, video, audio recording, 3D model);
     The format of the item can be specified using ``medium``

 graphic